 ½ C (35 g)titipi kokonati (coconut chips, untoasted)

-Pre-heat the oven to 180 °C.Line a 25 cm by 20 cm tin with baking paper.
-Make sure the tin has high sides.
+Pre-heat the oven to 180 °C.Line a 25 cm by 20 cm tin with around 4 cm high sides with baking paper.

-Add the pata (butter), mīere kōura (golden syrup) and tote (salt) to a medium sized pot.
+Add the pata (butter), mīere kōura (golden syrup) and tote (salt) in to a medium sized pot.
 Melt it all together over medium heat, stirring occasionally.
 Once it starts to bubble, remove it from the heat.
-Stir through the pēkana houra (baking soda) with a whisk.
-It will grow like a little puff of magic.

-Pour the ranunga wera (hot mixture) in to the dry ingredients.
-Whakaranuhia - mix to combine.
+After five seconds or so of stirring, pour the ranunga wera (hot mixture) in to the dry ingredients.
+Whakaranuhia - mix it all together.

 Once all of the pata (butter) has melted in to the mixture, remove from the heat.
 Add the wanira (vanilla) and stir it through.